OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 <p class="caption">(\#fig:ps)Preference score distribution.</p>
 </div>

 In general it is a good idea to also inspect the propensity model itself, and especially so if the model is very predictive.
-That way we may discover which variables are most predictive+.
+That way we may discover which variables are most predictive.
 Table \@ref(tab:psModel) shows the top predictors in our propensity model.
 Note that if a variable is too predictive, the CohortMethod package will throw an informative error rather than attempt to fit a model that is already known to be perfectly predictive.

 Table: (\#tab:psModel) Top 10 predictors in the propensity model for ACEi and THZ.
 Positive values mean subjects with the covariate are more likely to receive the target treatment.